-Responsible decision-making skills are essential components of social and emotional learning.
+This microcredential represents the responsible decision-making skills that are essential components of social and emotional learning.
 Adults who practice and model decision-making are more effectively able to support students in developing these skills.
 These skills include the ability to make constructive choices about personal behavior and social interactions based on ethical standards, safety concerns, and social norms.

-To earn this 0.25 credit badge you will submit one type of evidence from the list below to demonstrate your responsible decision-making skills.
+To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your responsible decision-making skills.
 You will also complete a written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.